Using a food cost calculator is an easy way to understand how much your restaurant spends on food.

 - 4 How to Calculate Food Cost Percentage

-- 5 What is Your Ideal Food Cost Percentage and Cost Per Serving?
+- 5 What Is Your Ideal Food Cost Percentage and Cost per Unit?

 - 6 Optimizing Your Food Cost Percentage